powsybl/powsybl.github.io/docs/iidm/importer/iidm.md

 IIDM networks can be serialized in XML files.
 The IIDM importer supports files with the following extensions: `*.xml`, `*.xiidm` and `*.iidm`.

+The IIDM importer has three importing modes:

+- **First mode** : Imports the network and its extensions from a unique file.

+- **Second mode** : Imports the network from a file and the extensions from another file.

+- **Third mode** : Imports the network from a file and each extension type from a separate file.

 # Example
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>